trip5/EspHome-Led-PixelClock/README.md

 Anything in `configuration.yaml` under the `template:` heading must now be moved to `template.yaml`.
 Take a quick look [here](https://community.home-assistant.io/t/how-do-i-setup-template-trigger-sensor-in-a-splitting-config/718626/) for some examples on an easy way to format `template.yaml`.

 The file [`template.yaml`](template.yaml) contains several examples how to add sensors that can be automatically shown by the clock.
-I personally use only one sensor in my Home Assistant and 2 clocks in the house get data from the same sensor but you can (of course) create a sensor for each indivudal clock.
+I personally use only one sensor in my Home Assistant and 2 clocks in the house get data from the same sensor but you can (of course) create a sensor for each individual clock.

 ## Crashes?